chris-cooper/doarama-blog/_posts/2014-08-01-video-photo.md

 ---

-[]()One of our most common support requests is to be able to add synchronised photos, video to the 3D map visualisation provided by Doarama&trade;.
+[]()One of our most common support requests is to be able to add synchronised photos and video to the 3D map visualisation provided by Doarama&trade;.
 We are excited to announce that we have just rolled out a range of changes to support this functionality via the YouTube and Instagram APIs.
 Let's start with a couple of examples (click to view).
 In our testing synchronised video works best in Google Chrome browser.